 Dany’s downfall in GoT is seen as a “tragedy”, but it only shows the way misogyny and all its associated behaviours continue to work against women.
 While GoT is obviously fantasy fiction, it’s troubling that this misogynistic treatment of a fictional character resembles the real-life treatment of women politicians so closely.
 Seeing this pattern happen again in such a popular programme will only reinforce these tired ideas.
 Television, political parties, workplaces and power brokers must do more to educate and to tackle unacceptable behaviour towards women.
 We must stop accepting misogyny as the norm, and this means we must keep calling out the unconscious biases against our women leaders if we are to stop it pervasively eroding our lives.
 Women leaders can be just as strong and as powerful as men in leadership roles and we need to let those women shine instead of expecting them to fit into a misogynistic primitive mould.

-The first image in the text is from the US Department of State’s Flickr account and shows then US Secretary of State Hillary Rodham Clinton with Australian Prime Minister Julia Gillard delivering remarks at the Pixel Building Clean Tech Event in Melbourne, Australia, on 7 November, 2010.
+The first image in the text is from the US Department of State’s Flickr account and is in the public domain.
+The image shows then-US Secretary of State Hillary Rodham Clinton with Australian Prime Minister Julia Gillard delivering remarks at the Pixel Building Clean Tech Event in Melbourne, Australia, on 7 November, 2010.
 The two women stand behind a podium and look ‘well groomed’ – they wear smart jackets, jewellery and makeup.
 Behind them is a brightly coloured glass and metal wall.